anton-linden/Classification-using-SVC-CNN-D7041E-project/README.md

 This project is a mini project for the course D7041E at LTU during winter 2022.
 The project was created by Anton L, Birger W & Joakim VL.
 The goal of the project is to train and classifify 10 different classes using SVC and CNN.

+## Video on project
+We have recorded a video on the project and uploaded it to YouTube.
+[SVM & CNN classification - Mini project video](https://www.youtube.com/watch?v=U8McGZN05Fg)

 ## What is included in the project
 The project consists of two [Jupyter Notebooks](https://jupyter.org/) files.